 Applicants must submit official transcripts from all institutions previously attended.
-Transcripts must arrive sealed, display degree earned, completion date, and program completed and bear the signature of the school's registrar.
+Transcripts must arrive sealed, or sent via an electronic transcript service, display degree earned, completion date, program completed and bear the signature of the school's registrar.
 It is the student's responsibility to ensure that all requested transcripts are received by the published application deadline.
 Transcripts previously submitted to the undergraduate or graduate school at CSU or the Teacher Licensure Office cannot be reused with a new application process.
 Additionally, applicants to the following programs must submit two official copies of all transcripts: School Counseling, Principal Preparation, Special Education, Reading, and Information Studies.

-A student may petition to have graduate credit earned at other regionally accredited colleges and universities that were not used towards a degree or applied to a degree program at Chicago State University.
+A student may petition to have graduate credit earned at other regionally accredited colleges and universities that were not used towards degree requirements or applied to a degree program at Chicago State University.
 Approval is dependent upon the department supervising the degree program and the graduate dean.
-For an evaluation of transfer credit taken prior to admission at CSU, the student must indicate on the application for admission any transfer credit he or she wishes to have considered.
+For an evaluation of transfer credit taken prior to admission at CSU, the student must indicate on the application for admission any transfer credit he/she wishes to have considered.
 All courses must have been taken within the time limit for completing the degree program prior to the conferral of the graduate degree (see Time Limit under Academic Regulations).
-Grades earned must be at least a B. In general, up to nine semester hours from other universities may be accepted in transfer towards the degree.
+Grades earned must be at least a B. In general, 34% of credits for a degree program may be considered for transferfrom other universities.
 Some programs, however, accept fewer.

-Admitted CSU students who wish to enroll in graduate courses at other universities must have approval of both the graduate advisor and assistant provost for graduate and professional studies prior to enrollment.
+Admitted CSU students who wish to enroll in graduate courses at other regionally accredited universities must have approval of both the graduate advisor and associate provost for graduate and professional studies prior to enrollment.
 (Secure the appropriate form from Graduate Admissions.)
-Graduate credit from other accredited universities may be accepted towards a degree program if the courses for which transfer credit is requested are within a degree-program sequence the student selected at that university.
+Graduate credit from other regionally accredited universities may be accepted towards a degree program if the courses for which transfer credit is requested are within a degree-program sequence the student selected at that university.
 These courses must be comparable to those taught at CSU.
 Only graduate courses can be transferred.

-Graduate courses used to meet requirements toward a previous graduate degree cannot be counted toward a second degree.
+Graduate courses used to meet requirements for a previous graduate degree cannot be counted toward a second degree.
 However, courses taken to meet requirements for a graduate certificate program may be counted toward a degree program later.
 Likewise, graduate courses taken as part of a post-baccalaureate teacher licensure program at CSU (but not an MAT program) may be used to satisfy requirements for a master's degree.